Bit-Quill/amazon-timestream-tools/DEVELOPER_README.md

     ```
     pre-commit install
     ```
-3. Now, whenever `git commit` is run, `aws-secrets` will scan for secrets.
+3. Now, whenever `git commit` is run, `git-secrets` will scan for secrets.